Scott came from a background in composite production engineering in aviation to. . .Meet Scott

 Shin Splints (medial tibial stress syndrome) refers to pain along the inner edge of your shin bone, what we call the tibia.
 It is a common exercise-induced injury that is often associated with running, but can also occur with any vigorous sports activity or if you have started a new fitness program.

 Don’t put up with painful lower legs.
-Click here to see one of our Podiatrists to get you back on track.Enquire Today
+Click here to book a time to see one of our Podiatrists and get you back on track.Enquire Today

 Most people have either had or know someone who has had plantar fasciitis.
 Heel pain can make your life pretty miserable and stop you from enjoying many aspects of your daily routine.
 Plantar fasciitis is inflammation of the thick band of tissue on the sole of your foot, that connects the heel to the base of the toes.
 It is often characterised by a stabbing pain near the heel, and pain may be worst in the morning or when standing after a period of rest.

 Do you suffer from heel pain?
 Look no further, Click here to arrange an appointment so we can help get you out of pain and achieving your goals.Enquire Today

 The forefoot region is extremely complex and integral for normal and efficient movement.
 The type of pain you experience is an indicator to the cause of your pain.